WhipDevelopment/CrashClaim/README.md

 If you are the right person to be compiling it yourself then you should not need any directions for this.

-## Contirbute
+## Contribute
 If you need a feature that you want to upstream, file a pull request and we will take a look.

-Try anf folow the code style currently pressent in the class your editing and make clean and consise code changes with comments where needed.
+Try to follow the code style currently present in the class your editing and make clean and concise code changes with comments where necessary.